 Postgraduate Diploma (PGD)

-The programme is of Two semester (One Academic Session) duration for Full Time and Three semester for Part-Time students.
+The programme is of Two semesters (One Academic Session) duration for Full Time and Three semesters for Part-Time students.

-How to Apply for Nigerian Institute of Journalism Admission Form
+How to Apply for the Nigerian Institute of Journalism Admission Form

 Interested persons should apply through the links below: